 The early PC game D/Generation featured a computer terminal where you had to extract a password for a door from the rant of a crazy hostage.
 It could be one of 2 or 3 things, all of which were just one, simple English word like "pestilence."

-Xehanort from Kingdom Hearts made the password to his important research-results concerning the "Door to Darkness" (DTD) the names of the 7 Princesses of hearts, who were known to ANYONE who may have been interested in the research.
+Xehanort from Kingdom Hearts made the password to his important research-results concerning the "Door to Darkness" (DTD) the names of the seven Princesses of Hearts, who were known to ANYONE who may have been interested in the research.
 Ha ha, how clever of the seeker of darkness.
 Well, at least there's no evidence of the order the names are supposed to be written in (Sora still manages to guess it somehow, despite not exactly being a genius).
-Later, Sora changes the password to something even easier!
+Later, to prevent the Master Control Program from accessing it, Tron changes the password to something even easier!
 The most frequently said thing in the game: Sora, Donald and Goofy.
 In that order.

 Players who bothered to talk to Scrooge throughout the course of the game would also have it figured out, as he's had the ice cream and is attempting to recreate the flavor.